lonevvolf/kaichronicles/doc/README-mechanics.md

 Objects are grouped by it's id.
 So if there are 2 meals, if you pick them both, it counts as a one object picked.
 This is for "Equipment" sections, where meals and fireseeds are grouped.

+### setKaiName
+Game setup: The player selects their Kai Name.
+(New Order only)

+### resetNewOrderCuringEPRestoredUse
+Execute once only.
+New Order: Reset counter of EP restore by Curing, limited to 10 EP per book.

 ### setSkills
 Game setup: The player selects the initial Endurance and Combat Skill